clintgrove/databricks-devops/README.md

  ### Actions

- If you have cloned for forkey my repository then when you navigate to "Actions" tab in your Github Repo, you will see that there is a "workflow" named "db1-main".
+ If you have cloned or forked my repository then, when you navigate to "Actions" tab in your Github Repo, you might see that there is a "workflow" named "Databricks Notebooks Deployment".
+This is the workflow associated with the `deploydbx.yml` file.

- This is the workflow you can run without needing to set up anything else, as you would have put in the details in the previous step.
+ This is the workflow you can run without needing to set up anything else, as you would have put in the client details in the previous step.

  To recap, make sure that you add all of these to the Secrets and varialbes/Actions part (this forms your repository secrets, see above step).
 Below is a snippet from the yaml file in this repository (deploydbx.yml).
 It will read from your repository secrets